How Long Does Poison Ivy Last? Timeline, Stages, and Recovery Tips

 Over-the-Counter Hydrocortisone Cream

 Low-strength hydrocortisone (0.5% to 1%) reduces inflammation and itching and is most effective early in the reaction, before blisters fully develop.
-Use sparingly on facial skin and avoid near eyes without medical guidance.
+Use sparingly on facial skin and avoid near the eyes without medical guidance.

 Oral Antihistamines